 - Men and women officers of all ranks of the Naval, Military and Air Forces, of any of the Reserve Forces, of the Territorial Army, Militia and of any other lawfully constituted Armed Forces.

 - Matrons, Sisters, Nurses and the Staff of the Nursing Services and other Services pertaining to Hospitals and Nursing, and Civilians of either sex serving regularly or temporarily under the orders, directions or supervision of any of the above-mentioned Forces.

 The PVC isequivalent to the Medal of Honor in the United States and the Victoria Cross in the United Kingdom

 History of the Highest Gallantry Award- Param Veer Chakra

 The medal was designed by Mrs. Savitri Khanolankar (born Eva Yuonne Linda Maday-de-Maros to a Hungarian father and Russian mother), who was married to an Indian Army officer.
 By sheer coincidence, the first PVC was posthumously awarded to her son-in-law, Major Somnath Sharma for his bravery in the Kashmir operations in November 1947.

-The medal symbolises great sage, Dadhich, who, according to the Indian mythology, donated his thigh bones to gods for making Vajra and Shivaji’s sword, Bhawani.
+The medal symbolises great sage, Dadhichi, who, according to the Indian mythology, donated his thigh bones to GODs for making Vajra and Shivaji’s sword, Bhawani.

-The ribbon which holds the PVC is of 32 mm length and purple in colour.
+The ribbon which holds the Param Veer Chakra is of 32 mm length and purple in colour.
 The award carries a cash allowance for those under the rank of Second Lieutenant (or the appropriate service equivalent) and, in some cases, a lump-sum cash award.